vishalbelsare/latigo/README.md

 While Latigo is made to be portable and reusable for other clients, we are coarsly following the needs of IOC right now since that is where it will be used first.
 IOC has the following requirement:

-- Produce a prediction for the last 30 minutes for every ML model in gordo (there are roughly 9000 models)
+- Produce a prediction for the last 30 minutes for every ML model in Gordo (there are roughly 9000 models)
-- Backfill predictions up to a certain amount of time for every ML model in gordo so that historical prediction can be reviewed (one-time operation at startup)
+- Backfill predictions up to a certain amount of time for every ML model in Gordo so that historical prediction can be reviewed (one-time operation at startup)

 #### Scheduler